-This revised FSS has been prepared by the Administering Authority in collaboration with the Fund's actuary, Hymans Robertson LLP, and after consultation with the Fund's employers and investment adviser.
-It is effective from 1 March 2019.
+It has been prepared by the Administering Authority (officers and the Pensions Committee) in collaboration with the Fund's actuary, Hymans Robertson LLP, and after consultation with the Fund's employers and investment adviser.
+It is effective from DATE SIGNED OFF.